robinrendle/robinrendle.com/about/index.md

 Also!
 This website was built with [Eleventy](https://www.11ty.dev/) and published via [Netlify](https://netlify.com).
 You can view all the code [over on GitHub](https://github.com/robinrendle/robinrendle.com) if you want to take any inspiration for a website of your own.

+This website doesn’t collect any information from you, there’s no cookies, cus I respect ya and don’t want to grift ya.

 ## Typesetting

-[Hex Franklin](https://www.futurefonts.xyz/hex/hex-franklin) is what I use when I want to pack a punch, whilst [GT Alpina](https://www.grillitype.com/typeface/gt-alpina) is used for body copy and small headings.
-It’s cute and curious and excellent!
-Look at the ? and the lowercase a!
-Wondrous.
-You can download free trials from Grilli Type of [their entire font catalogue](https://www.grillitype.com/free-trial-fonts) and you should absolutely go do that.
+[Fakir](https://www.underware.nl/fonts/fakir/preface) is for headings and [Hex Franklin](https://hex.xyz/HEX_Franklin/) is used for body copy and small headings.

 Also, also!
 I tend to change the styles and typography of this website a lot, and sometimes multiple times a week.
 [Let a website be a worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/), etc.